Compact Model Training by Low-Rank Projection with Energy Transfer: Related works

 \subsubsection{Low-Rank Approximation}

-LRA methods compress the networks by approximating pre-trained models and re-training.
+LRA methods achieve network compression by approximating pre-trained models and re-training.
 Lebedev et al. \cite{DBLP:journals/corr/LebedevGROL14} decompose the 4-D convolution kernel tensor into the sum of rank-one tensors and replace the original convolutional layer with a sequence of four convolutional layers with small kernels.
-However, too many layers make the gradients prone to gradient explosion/vanishing, and the re-training process needs careful design.
-Later works \cite{DBLP:conf/bmvc/JaderbergVZ14, zhang2016accelerating} reshape the 4-D tensor into a 2-D matrix and decompose the matrix into two small matrices, which results in two consecutive layers.
+Nonetheless, increasing the number of layers can lead to gradient explosion issues, necessitating a carefully designed re-training process.
+Subsequent works \cite{DBLP:conf/bmvc/JaderbergVZ14, zhang2016accelerating} reshape the 4-D tensor into a 2-D matrix and decompose the matrix into two small matrices, which results in two consecutive layers.
 Jaderberg et al.\cite{DBLP:conf/bmvc/JaderbergVZ14} construct a low rank basis of rank-1 filters in the spatial domain by minimizing weight matrix reconstruction error and get two consecutive layers with convolutional kernel sizes of $1\times h$ and $w\times 1$.
-Zhang et al. \cite{zhang2016accelerating} reconstruct liner or non-linear response with an approximate low-rank subspace, which actually divides a layer into two consecutive layers with convolution kernel sizes $w\times h $ and $1\times 1$.
-The performance of LRA alone may be unsatisfactory in practice, so recent works \cite{DBLP:journals/pami/LinJCTL19, DBLP:conf/cvpr/LiG0GT20} improve LRA by combining with other methods.
+Zhang et al. \cite{zhang2016accelerating} reconstruct linear or non-linear response within an approximate low-rank subspace, which actually divides a layer into two consecutive layers with convolution kernel sizes $w\times h $ and $1\times 1$.
+However, the standalone performance of LRA may prove to be inadequate in practical applications.
+Consequently, recent works \cite{DBLP:journals/pami/LinJCTL19, DBLP:conf/cvpr/LiG0GT20} improve LRA by combining with other methods.
 Lin et al.\cite{DBLP:journals/pami/LinJCTL19} retrain the low-rank compression network through knowledge transfer and distillation.
-Collaborative compression (CC) \cite{DBLP:conf/cvpr/LiG0GT20} simultaneously learning the model sparsity and low-rankness to joints channel pruning and tensor decomposition.
-However, combining methods usually introduce extra computation cost.